Disease Guide ·Eye Infections ·2026

 Eye Infection Coverage Basics

-Most pet insurance policies cover eye infection diagnosis and treatment as a standard illness.
-Standard 14-day illness waiting period applies.
-First-time eye infection claims are usually straightforward.
+Most policies cover eye infection diagnosis and treatment as standard illness.
+14-day illness waiting period applies.
+First-time claims are usually straightforward.
 Complicated cases with corneal ulcer surgery are also typically covered.

 Red flag · Pre-existing